-The cryptographic boundary is the outer perimeter of the board's edge and it includes the hard, opaque and tamper-evident metal enclosure covering all security relevant components.
+The cryptographic boundary is the outer perimeter of the module's edge (see section 2) and it includes the hard, opaque and tamper-evident metal enclosure covering all security relevant components.

 All the components that reside outside of the metal enclosure are excluded from FIPS 140-2 requirements.
 Components excluded from the FIPS 140-2 requirements are not security relevant.
 The excluded components are the non-security relevant data input and data output, filtering components (capacitors, resistors, inductance), voltage regulators, fuses, traces and signals routed to said components, PCB outside metal enclosure, and connectors.